Espyo/Pikifen/readme.md

 * Made almost exclusively using free and open-source software.
 * Organized codebase with very few external dependencies.
 * The source "code" for some of the graphics and songs is also available.
+* All handmade, none of it created by Generative AI.

 [Accessible Games Initiative](https://accessiblegames.com/accessibility-tags/) tags: